Number Of States Allowing Gay Marriage Expected To Grow

 DAVID GREENE, HOST:

-RICHARD GONZALEZ, BYLINE: When the history of the legal and political battle over same-sex marriage is written, this will likely go down as the banner year.
+RICHARD GONZALES, BYLINE: When the history of the legal and political battle over same-sex marriage is written, this will likely go down as the banner year.

 KATE KENDALL: 2013 was the tipping-point year for marriage for same-sex couples.